pkroberg/csgoNades/README.md

 ## Installation

-   -This project requires the installation of Tailwind to edit the CSS.
+   - This project requires the installation of Tailwind to edit the CSS.
-   -Simply open the `index.html` file in your web browser to access the application.
+   - Simply open the `index.html` file in your web browser to access the application.

 ## Contributing